Mental Health 101: An Overview

 - Social Anxiety Disorder

 Mental health does not look the same on any two people.
 While TV and movies may show mental illness a certain way, know that these depictions are not always reality for every person.
 These warning signs are guidelines, not hard and fast rules.
-It’s also important to note that these signs are persistent and ongoing (ie. Occurring for more than two weeks, occurring outside of stressful times like finals, etc.).
+It’s also important to note that these signs are persistent and ongoing (ie. Occurring for more than two weeks, occurring outside of stressful times like finals, a break-up, etc.).

 Everyone gets sad, down, or tired sometimes, but feeling sad, fatigued, unmotivated, and withdrawn for more than two weeks may be a sign of depression.